 Biodiversity & Climate Science Need You! 🍃

-There is a critical need to understand how climate and urbanization affect plant and animal life to protect and restore habitats where they can thrive, including in our urban green spaces.
+It is critical to understand how climate and land use affect plant and animal life to protect and restore habitats where they can thrive, including in our urban green spaces.
 EwA is doing its part, and you can too!
 Be part of a community of volunteers who share your passion for protecting biodiversity.

-EwA runs an extensive participatory biodiversity and climate participatory science program in Middlesex county.
-We specifically monitor plants, insects at four study sites: The Middlesex Fells Reservation (Winchester, and Medford), Fresh Pond Reservation (Cambridge), Horn Pond (Woburn), and the Somerville Community Growing Center (Somerville).
-In the Fells, we also document habitat fragmentation (amphibian activity, habitat health assessment, dog waste, Fells usage, and informal/user trails).
+EwA runs an extensive participatory biodiversity and climate participatory science program in Middlesex County.
+We specifically monitor plants and insects at four study sites: The Middlesex Fells Reservation (Winchester and Medford), Fresh Pond Reservation (Cambridge), Horn Pond (Woburn), and the Somerville Community Growing Center (Somerville).
+In the Fells, we also document habitat fragmentation (amphibian activity, habitat health assessment, dog waste, park usage, and informal/user trails).
 We need nature enthusiasts and advocates to help both in the field and with developing program resources.

 Volunteer At EwA–Make a Difference for People & Nature